jupyterlab/jupyterlab/docs/source/getting_started/issue.rst

 To create an issue, collect the following contextual information:

-- relevant package versions (including `jupyterlab` and `notebook` versions, as well as browser and operating system versions)
+- relevant package versions, including:

+  - ``jupyterlab`` and ``notebook`` versions
+  - browser versions affected (please try to reproduce in Chrome and Firefox at least)
+  - operating system and version

 - relevant server and JavaScript error messages
 - screenshots or short screencasts illustrating the issue